codesweetly/react-image-grid-gallery/README.md

 The `<BrowserOnly>` component tells Docusaurus to render the `ImageGallery` library only in the browser.

-> **Note:** This process is essential because the `ImageGallery` package uses the Web Crypto API.
+> **Note:** This process is essential if your `imagesArray` uses the Web Crypto API.
 Therefore, `BrowserOnly` ensures that the Crypto API runs only in CSR (Client-Side Rendering) rather than during build or SSR (Server-Side Rendering).

 ## Build